Yoga and Health - Yoga Practice Blog

 Flexibility

 Pain is a form of blocked energy and often results from neglect or misuse of the body.
-Becoming more flexible releases this blocked energy and frees the circulation, easing pain and increasing overall health of the parts of the body.
-With time, all yoga practitioners become more flexible and thus, more healthy.
+Becoming more flexible releases this blocked energy and frees circulation, easing pain and increasing the overall health of the parts of the body.
+With time, all yoga practitioners become more flexible and, thus, more healthy.

 Pranayama

-Yogic breath control, or pranayama, is essential to any yoga practice and is responsible for a myriad of health benefits.
-The breath is regulated as it flows into and out of the lungs, allowing each inhale and each exhale to become slow and steady, and the body and mind to become relaxed.
-Reducing the rate of breathing from the normal 15 breaths per minute to approximately 5 breaths per minute reduces the heart rate so the heart can pump more freshly oxygenated blood with less work.
-In addition, the blood pressure is lowered, allowing the release of tension and strain in the body.
+Yogic breath control, or pranayama, is essential to any yoga practice and is responsible for many health benefits.
+The breath is regulated as it flows into and out of the lungs, allowing each inhale and exhale to become slow and steady and the body and mind to become relaxed.

 Physical Health Benefits